RohanVDvivedi/Bufferpool/README.md

  * ***Once you have installed from source, you may discard the build by*** `make clean`

 ## Using The library
- * add `-lbufferpool -lboompar -lpthread -lcutlery` linker flag, while compiling your application
+ * add `-lbufferpool -lrwlock -lboompar -lpthread -lcutlery` linker flag, while compiling your application
  * do not forget to include appropriate public api headers as and when needed. this includes
    * `#include<bufferpool.h>` -> read this to get the gist of the API
    * `#include<page_io_ops.h>` -> defines the structure of read/write I/O callback function struct